Rebecca in Japan: Inspiration and Travel Blog – Nezu

-Nezu is an museum and art gallery with an ancient garden.
-This was the first Japanese Garden I have visited and was completely seduced.
-So many careful details: trees are wrapped with a rush like mat, like a tree bracelet.
-There is no grass! instead there is bare earth or moss or stones, raked gravel The planting was meticulous, water plays an important role and there were connecting pools, bridges and incredible views.
+Nezu is a museum and art gallery with an ancient garden.
+This was the first Japanese Garden I visited in Japan, and I was completely seduced.
+So many careful details: trees are wrapped with a rush-like mat, like a tree bracelet.
+There is no grass! instead, there is bare earth or moss or stones, raked gravel The planting was meticulous, water plays an important role and there were connecting pools, bridges and incredible views.

-The collections at Nezu were similarly sublime, heads of Buddha, stone and a bronze were displayed with dignified space around them.
+The collections at Nezu were similarly sublime, carved heads of Buddha, set in stone and bronze, were displayed with dignified space around them.
 I saw a collection of paintings in the ground floor galleries, “Paintings created as sets” the work had a huge impact, the quality of brush strokes, black and coloured ink sometimes on a gold leaf background, it was exquisite.